compilit/probably/README.md

 A Probable can be an instance of one of three possible subtypes:

 - <b>Probable.Value</b> - which means that the process it encapsulated was successful and yielded a value
 - <b>Probable.Nothing</b>  - which means that the process it encapsulated was successful but did not yield a value (this must've been intentional).
 - <b>Probable.Failure</b>  - which means that the process encountered an error or some validation upon the value did not pass

-All Probables will have a default message, but a Probable.Failure can have a custom message inside it to provide more information about why it was a
+All Probables will have a default message, but a custom message can always be added to provide more information about the outcome.
+These messages can later be used in logging messages for example.
+Or directly by using the provided `log()` methods.
-Probable.Failure.

 ### installation